-Individual Compensation Elements - 2023 Bonus Plan Performance Matrix" and "-2023 Bonus Plan Decisions."
-Mr. Ryan's target opportunity under our 2023 Bonus Plan award was prorated from \$485,000 for his partial year of service as Co-CEO and an employee beginning on March 6, 2023.
-The anomal in this column represents the aggregate grant date fair value of the SUs is calculated based on target shares.
-The assumptions used in calculating the grant date fair value of the SUs is calculated based on target shares.
-The assumptions used in calculating the grant date fair value of the avards reported in this column are set fort in Note 2 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2023.
-Reflects the award of RSUs for such NEOs as described in the section itld "Executive Compensation Discussion and Analysis-Individual Compensation Elements-Annual Long Term Incentive Awards."
-Reflects the award of RSUs for PSUs at the threshold, target and maximum award levels for the 2022 PSU scheduled to vest on Fobruary 20, 2024 as described in the section itld "Executive Compensation Discussion and Analysis-Individual Compensation Elements-2023 PSU Performance goals for this PSU award is available in such section if the section ritied "Executive Compensation Discussion and Analysis-Individual Compensation Discussion and Analysis-Individual Compensation Discussion and Analysis-Individual Compensation Elements-2023 PSU Performance Matrix."
-There information on the threshold, target naximum, and actual award level to vest on reference 203 PSU as described in the section ritied "Executive Compensation Discussion and Analysis-Individual Compensation Elements-202 (5)
+(2) The amount in this column represents the aggregate grant date fair value of stock awards as computed in accordance with Financial Accounting Standard Board Accounting Standards Codification Topic 718, or ASC 718.
+The fair value of the PSUs is calculated based on target shares.
+The assumptions used in calculating the grant date fair value of the awards reported in this column are set forth in Note 2 to our financial statements in our Annual Report on Form 10-K for the year ended December 31, 2023.

+(3) Reflects the award of RSUs for such NEOs as described in the section titled "Executive Compensation-Compensation Discussion and Analysis-Individual Compensation Elements - Annual Long Term Incentive Awards."

+(4) Reflects the award of PSUs at the threshold, target and maximum award levels for the 2022 PSUs scheduled to vest on February 20, 2024 as described in the section titled "Executive Compensation-Compensation Discussion and Analysis-Individual Compensation Elements-2023 PSU Performance Matrix."
+For PSUs approved in years prior to 2023 for which performance conditions were approved in 2023, the grant date for purposes of this disclosure is deemed to be in 2023.
+Further information on the threshold, target, maximum, and actual award level achievement of this PSU award, as well as descriptions of the performance goals for this PSU award is available in such section and the section "Executive Compensation-Compensation Discussion and Analysis-Individual Compensation Elements-2023 PSU Performance Decisions."

+(5) Reflects the award of PSUs at the threshold, target and maximum award levels for the 2023 PSUs scheduled to vest on February 20, 2024 as described in the section titled "Executive Compensation-Compensation Discussion and Analysis-Individual Compensation Elements-2023 PSU Performance Matrix."
+Further information on the threshold, target, maximum, and actual award level achievement of this PSU award as well as descriptions of the performance goals for this PSU award is available in such section and the section "Executive Compensation-Compensation Discussion and Analysis-Individual Compensation Elements-2023 PSU Performance Decisions.